 Safe Hamster Housing

 A 20-gallon aquarium and mesh top combo can keep your pet safely contained.
-Some units come with a mesh top that folds in the middle while others come with a one-piece top.
+Some units come with a mesh top that folds in the middle while others come with a one-piece top that slides out.
 Either style is suitable for hamsters.
-The aquarium measures 24-inches long x 12-inches deep x 16-inches tall, and the set sells for around $90.
+The aquarium measures 30.25-inches long x 12.5-inches deep x 12.75-inches tall, and the set sells for around $70.

 Bedding material absorbs moisture from your pet's waste, and it also provides a comfortable ground cover your pet can burrow into and feel secure.
 Some bedding products like pine and cedar produce fumes that can harm a hamster's health, so always select non-toxic bedding to line your pet's habitat.

-- Doctors Foster and Smith Aspen Bedding offers great absorbency and doesn't release any harmful fumes.
+- So Phresh Natural Aspen Bedding offers great absorbency and doesn't release any harmful fumes.
 Add about two inches of aspen to your hamster's freshly cleaned cage, and plan to scoop out soiled bedding as needed.
 The bedding should be replaced completely each week when you clean your pet's entire habitat.
-A five-pound bag of shavings covers about 2,200 cubic inches of floor space and costs approximately $5.
+A 56.6 liter bag costs approximately $11.

 - Sunseed's Fresh World Bedding is made from recycled newspapers and magazines, so it's eco-friendly bedding that's safe for your pet.
 This bedding also contains baking soda to reduce odors.
 Line your pet's habitat with about three inches of bedding, and plan on replacing it completely each week.
 A bag containing about 450 cubic inches of bedding runs about $19.